-The five assistant attorneys general will be assigned to Jefferson and Chambers counties: Galveston county: Brazoria and Matagorda counties: Calhoun, Aransas, San Patricio and Nueces counties, and Willacy, Cameron, Kleberg and Kennedy counties.
-Attorneys from the Environmental Protection Division staff in Austin, Houston, San Antonio and McAllen will also be school fees may cause a special legislative session.
+The five assistant attorneys general will be assigned to Jefferson and Chambers counties; Galveston county; Brazoria and Matagorda counties; Calhoun, Aransas, San Patricio and Nueces counties, and Willacy, Cameron, Kleberg and Kennedy counties.
+Attorneys from the Environmental Protection Division staff in Austin, Houston, San Antonio and McAllen will also be involved.